Unbabel/OpenKiwi/docs/CLI.rst

    search
-         Deprecated.
+         Currently not supported.

    predict
-         For prediction configuration options see :doc:`predict/predict`
+         For prediction configuration options see :doc:`predict/predict`.

    jackknife
-         For jackknife configuration options see :doc:`jackknife/jackknife`
+         For jackknife configuration options see :doc:`jackknife/jackknife`.

    train
-         For train configuration options see :doc:`train/train`
+         For train configuration options see :doc:`train/train`.